ParthJadhav/Tkinter-Designer/docs/CONTRIBUTING.md

 ## Getting started

 If you find something that can be improved, solved or changed you are welcome to do so.

-### Issues

 #### Create a new issue